Listening to and learning from horses.

 • Weather appropriate clothing that you don’t mind getting dirty (warm hat and gloves or mitten essential in the winter)

-• Helmets: You can bring your own ASTM certified riding helmet if you have one that fits well and is in good condition.
-However you are also welcome to borrow one of ours.
-Loaner helmets are all certified and have kept in good condition.
-We have several sizes available.
+• Helmets: You can bring your own ASTM-certified riding helmet if it fits well and is in good condition.
+However, you are also welcome to borrow one of ours.
+Several sizes available.

 • Footwear: We encourage participants to wear boots with a heel (doesn’t have to be a big heel) and flexible ankles.
 If this is not an option, we do have special safety stirrups to accommodate riders without heeled boots.